 Skin Dryness and Scaling

-Up to 90 percent of patients with hypothyroidism experience skin dryness and scaling, according to the medical textbook "Werner & Ingbar’s The Thyroid."
-When examined under the microscope, the skin of patients with hypothyroidism exhibits thinning and increased keratin, a protein found in the uppermost layer of the skin and in the hair and nails.
+Approximately 75 percent of people with hypothyroidism have dry skin, according to the medical textbook "Werner and Ingbar’s The Thyroid."
+When examined under a microscope, the skin of people with hypothyroidism is thin and contains an increased amount of keratin -- a protein found in the uppermost layer of the skin, as well as in hair and nails.
 The increased keratin and impaired shedding of old cells gives the skin a scaly appearance.

-Decreased production of certain fats in the skin may contribute to skin dryness with hypothyroidism.
-Skin dryness in patients with hypothyroidism often proves worst on the palms, soles, elbows and knees, although the entire skin surface is typically involved.
-Dryness and scaling of the skin commonly causes itching.
-In patients with severe hypothyroidism-related skin dryness and itching, persistent scratching may lead to abrasions and localized infection.
+Decreased production of certain fats in the skin may contribute to skin dryness in people with hypothyroidism.
+Skin dryness with hypothyroidism is often worst on the palms, soles, elbows and knees, although the entire skin surface is typically involved.
+Dryness and scaling of the skin commonly cause itching.
+Persistent scratching may lead to open sores and localized infection.

-Some patients with hypothyroidism develop a severe form of skin scaling known as acquired ichthyosis.
-This condition represents a more advanced form of the scaling more commonly seen in patients with hypothyroidism.
+Some people with hypothyroidism develop a severe form of skin scaling known as acquired ichthyosis.
+This condition represents a very advanced form of the scaling typically seen with hypothyroidism.
 Itching frequently accompanies the scaling that characterizes acquired ichthyosis.

-Patients with hypothyroidism may exhibit hives, or urticaria, which characteristically prove intensely itchy.
-In a 2006 article on the skin manifestations of hypothyroidism published in the "Indian Journal of Dermatology," Dr. Alka Dogra and colleagues report that approximately 16 percent of study patients exhibited hives.
-The authors note that the mechanism by which thyroid hormone deficiency provokes hives remains uncertain.
+People with hypothyroidism may exhibit hives, or urticaria, which are characteristically intensely itchy.
+In a study of 32 people with hypothyroidism published in the "Indian Journal of Dermatology" in 2006, 16 percent exhibited hives.
+In a larger study of 460 people with hypothyroidism reported in the "Indian Journal of Dermatology" in July-August 2013, 13 percent had hives.
+The mechanism by which thyroid hormone deficiency provokes hives remains uncertain.

-Dermatitis herpetiformis is a profoundly itchy, blistering rash that may occur in patients with hypothyroidism.
-Dermatitis herpetiformis — which is unrelated to the herpes viruses — typically affects the skin of the back, knees, elbows and buttocks on both sides of the body.
+Some people with hypothyroidism have dermatitis herpetiformis, an autoimmune disease characterized by a profoundly itchy, blistering rash.
+People with this condition often have other autoimmune diseases as well, including autoimmune hypothyroidism.
+Dermatitis herpetiformis -- which is unrelated to herpes viruses -- typically affects the skin of the back, knees, elbows and buttocks.
+The rash tends to be similar on both sides of the body.